GSA/digitalgov.gov/content/posts/2014-11-10-4-tips-on-great-survey-design.md

 ---
+url: /2014/11/10/4-tips-on-great-survey-design/
 date: 2014-11-10 10:00:40 -0400
-title: '4 Tips on Great Survey Design'
+title: 4 Tips on Great Survey Design
 summary: ' Whether they pop up while perusing an e-commerce site or land in your inbox after your bumpy&nbsp;flight&nbsp;in from Chicago, surveys are used in many different industries to&nbsp;gauge customer satisfaction and glean insight into user motivations.
 They are a useful tool in the kit of a user experience designer or anyone who'
-authors: [georgia-gallavin]
+authors:
+  - georgia-gallavin
 categories:
   - Monthly Theme
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - customer satisfaction